MohanVashist1/website-v2/README.md

 # My personal Website

 ### About:
-This website is used to showcase my personal projects as well as display all of the articles I have written
+This website is used to showcase my personal projects as well as display all of the articles I have written.

+### Tools Technologies Used
+- NextJs
+- React
+- TypeScript

 ### How to run:
   1) First Clone the repo